public-key-cryptography/public-key-editor/README.md

-	modified so that checking a delete box doesn't do a read all button click which caused the screen com- ponents to get resized every time a box was checked or unchecked and also caused the textarea setText method to throw an exception if a check box was checked and unchecked; the reverse colors button was modified so that the button is disabled while the program is listing or reading the messages; and the listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear simultaneously on the same list panel if there were two email tabs open and the user clicked the re- verse color button while the program was listing the messages.
+	modified so that checking a delete box doesn't do a read all button click which caused the screen com- ponents to get resized every time a box was checked or unchecked and also caused the textarea setText method to throw an exception if a check box was checked and unchecked; the reverse colors button was modified so that the button is disabled while the program is listing or reading the messages; the listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear simultaneously on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages; and the PublicKey decrypt(String, byte[]) method was modified so that it can decrypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f.